 Interesting the intersection of our paths crossing was because of a tree planted by Brenda and Siren in Michael’s memory in Calgary, happening to also be old stomping grounds of mine from life times ago.
 When I contacted Brenda on line, I thought I was simply getting directions to Michael’s Love Tree with no expectation to actually meet.
 Having experienced much loss in the way of friends who I thought I would have for a lifetime, it is reassuring and gratifying to find that any new friends some of whom I will meet because of Michael will be for life.

 The journey of life can sometimes take on a treacherous turn or two.
 On the anniversary of Michael Jackson’s birth in 2018, I was to discover a “Michael dream” I had in 2014 had powerfully much greater significance than the initial lighthearted interpretation.
 That being a happy premonition of a dear friend, Aija, and me making a journey to New York before “knowing” anything about making the trip.
-While taking a break from the reason for being in NYC, being the People’s Climate March, the largest climate change march in history held September 2014, we found ourselves sitting on a memorial bench dedicated to Michael Jackson at the Brooklyn Botanical Gardens.
+While taking a break from the reason for being in NYC, being the People’s Climate March, at the time the largest climate change march in history held September 2014, we found ourselves sitting on a memorial bench dedicated to Michael Jackson at the Brooklyn Botanical Gardens.
 The 2014 dream was to go several layers deeper when on August 29, 2018, Aija, after a life long exhausting battle with mental illness, took her own life.
 My new Michael friends, Brenda and Siren, saw me through the initial shock and remembering the dream, I was to feel and still do, “held up like the River Jordan”.
-If I can in some small part bring forward Aija’s care and love for her art, for others including children and especially her son and for the planet, at the NYC march she began writing the lyrics for Our Climate Song, then I will be doing well.
+If I can in some small part bring forward Aija’s care and love for her art, for others including children and especially her son and for the planet, (at the NYC march she began writing the lyrics for Our Climate Song), then I will be doing well.
+The lyrics to Aija’s song may be found at http://www.uncannyperceptions.com.
+It was her dream the song be sung at climate crisis rallies and marches.
+Having participated in many of these, obvious other choices which I have heard used are Jackson’s Earth Song or They Don’t Really Care About Us.

 How or why a public figure’s life has enduring impact on one’s own is of interest to me and I was asked why, in my case, “Michael”.
-I identify with Michael and his journey, through my own and I have duly noted the many similarities, parallels and passions of our lives: our ancestors repeatedly geographically displaced, for Michael in both his African and native American roots; both from every large families, 10 and 9 respectively, one of whom passing at birth; both from very strict religious families and breaking away from same while retaining what really mattered; both with fathers who raised children with the old adage of “spare the rod spoil the child”, being a girl in my family saved me; both starting to work at a very early age, Michael had a few years on my ten; both capable of being incredibly naive but still sharp as tacks; both having lies, beliefs, and judgments made of us resulting in being turned upon and enduring through it all, because “lies run sprints, but the truth runs marathons” and finally having a raison d’etre of giving back which in Michael’s capacity to dream big included, “healing the world starting with the children”.
+I identify with Michael and his journey, through my own and I have duly noted the many similarities, parallels and passions of our lives: our ancestors repeatedly geographically displaced, for Michael in both his African and native American roots; both from very large families, 10 and 9 respectively, one of whom passing at birth; both breaking away from a strict religious environment, while retaining what really mattered; both with fathers who raised children with the old adage of “spare the rod spoil the child”, being a girl in my family saved me; both starting to work at a very early age, Michael had a few years on my ten; both capable of being incredibly naive but still sharp as tacks; both having lies, beliefs, and judgments made of us resulting in being turned upon and enduring through it all, because “lies run sprints, but the truth runs marathons” and finally having a raison d’etre of giving back which in Michael’s capacity to dream big included, “healing the world starting with the children”.

 When I found that one of Michael’s ancestors on his father’s side included a shaman of the Choctaw tribe, it was of great personal significance to me as I have no doubt of the power of what we bring forward on our DNA.
-My own passions, specifically when it comes to ecological concerns tied in as they do with reconciliation with our indigenous brothers and sisters, have evolved along side that of Michael’s who said, “Our goal is to change the world.
+Michael took on many roles in his life, and the case for Michael Jackson, the healer, could easily be made.
+My own passions, specifically when it comes to ecological concerns tied in as they do with reconciliation with first nations peoples, evolved along side that of Michael’s who said, “Our goal is to change the world.
 To change world consciousness about children, the ecology and the planet, to make it a better place for everybody, starting with the children.
 ‘Cause that’s the future we live.
 And I’ll stick with it forever until it’s done'”.

-Galvanized by a dream I had in 1997 having personally by that time spent half a lifetime living off “the fat of the land” I have and will continue to participate in any action supporting indigenous peoples’ and all of our (those with or without language), rights to clean air, clean water and clean food sources, to step back and give nature a chance.
+Galvanized by a dream I had in 1997 having personally by that time spent half a lifetime living off “the fat of the land” I have and will continue to participate in any action concerning the climate crisis we find ourselves in in 2019.
+From climate rallies, marches, protests and peaceful, civil disobedience, to ecological rehabilitation projects, to growing local, sustainable food, to standing as an indigenous ally.
+To fight for all of of our rights (those with or without language), rights to clean air, clean water and clean food sources, to step back and give nature a chance.
 To fight for all species of which humans are only one to have a place in the biosphere.
 As one example only, twenty-three years after the release of Earth Song, it is heart breaking to see footage of an orangutan fighting a bulldozer and realizing personal habits and actions on one side of the globe affects whether an orangutan is left an orphan or not, has a home or not.
-So yes, I too will stick with it forever.
-Jane Goodall has said one of her reasons for hope for the planet is social media and the instant relay of information.
+So yes, I too will “stick with it forever”.
+Primatologist, Jane Goodall, has said one of her five reasons for hope for the planet is social media and the instant relay of information.
 That twitter account and other social media is now useful far beyond a purely entertaining medium.

 Michael will always be “just another part of me“.
 Aside from his music sustaining me through a heavy turn, MJ has been a reminder to also keep the journey light, impish and carefree.
 Recently a psychic, who knows nothing of my Michael interest, informed me I have a helper from the other side who is a prankster and loves making jokes.
 “Does that make sense?
 He wants you to lighten up.”
 I laughed out loud.
-Again on the more serious side, Michael reminds me, through Siedah and cowriter’s memorable song to “make that change” whenever possible while at the same time to just allow for that sheer escapism that Michael often talked about wanting to provide through his artistry.
+Again on the more serious side, Michael reminds me, through the Siedah Garrett and Glen Ballard memorable song Man in the Mirror to “make that change” whenever possible while at the same time to just allow for that sheer escapism that Michael often talked about wanting to provide through his artistry.